Change default settings

 Backup your files

+A secure website is backed up.
 Backing up your files gives you a way to quickly recover from any type of cybersecurity attack.
-The MailChimp Web Builder offers the option to automatically backup your files when you set up your website.
+Mailchimp's website builder offers the option to automatically backup your files when you set up your website.
 This is strongly recommended because it is too easy to forget.

 It is important to keep backup files in a secure location separate from your website files.
 This is because if a hacker gets into your web account, they also have access to your backups.
 Saving your files offline gives you an alternative to paying a ransom because you can restore the encrypted files yourself instead of paying the criminals.